whyisjacob/git_training/useful_info.md

 Useful Information
 ------------------

+**View Git / Terminal History**

+    $ history
+Returns a list of all your terminal commands

+    $ git reflog
+will show all the positions that your HEAD was following, it will not actually show all the git commands.
+Git commands that don’t move the head (for example `git branch -D my_precious_branch` ) would not show up there

 **Remove/Delete already merged branches**
 Warning, has potential to delete master, if master is deleted just recreate it following the standard branch creation method